Moksha (2001 film)

-Moksha is a 2001 Indian crime drama film produced and directed by Ashok Mehta in his directorial debut.
+Moksha: Salvation is a 2001 Indian Hindi-language crime drama film produced and directed by Ashok Mehta in his directorial debut.
 The film stars Arjun Rampal and Manisha Koirala.
-The film won Best Cinematography and Best Audiography at 48th National Film Awards.
+The film won the award for Best Cinematography and Best Audiography at the 48th National Film Awards.

 Plot

 The story revolves around Vikram Saigal, a law graduate who is dissatisfied with his current situation.
 He is an idealist and aspires to fight against corruption and societal issues to make a change in the world.
 Hritika, a young girl, is enamored with him and tries to win his heart.
 At first, Vikram rejects her advances, but after she presents him with an expensive painting, they become a couple.

 Vikram's idealism leads him to want to establish a free legal service for the poor.
 However, he finds it difficult to find like-minded lawyers to support his cause.
 His father and boss think he is too young and naive to understand the ramifications of providing free legal services, and he becomes more disillusioned.
 Eventually, he plans to rob a bank to obtain the money needed to establish his free legal institute.